 How to Compress Images Without Losing Quality

-Learn how to compress images without losing quality using browser-local workflows, smarter format choices, and the right balance between file size and visible detail.
+Learn how to compress images without losing quality using tools that run in your browser, smarter format choices, and the right balance between file size and visible detail.

 Most image compression advice starts by cutting quality too early.
-A better approach is to decide whether the image needs fewer bytes, fewer pixels, or a different format before you touch the export step.
-That is the core idea KaruImg should teach: reduce only what matters, and keep the original when there is no meaningful win left.
+A better approach is to decide whether the image needs fewer bytes, fewer pixels, or a different format before you touch export.
+Reduce only what matters, and keep the original when the smaller file is not clearly worth it.

 Why quality loss happens in the first place